mikehobi/notes/react-native-animated.md

 }
 ```

-Awesome, note how `.start()` is used to trigger our Animation.
+Note how `.start()` is used to trigger our animation.
 If you don't call this, it won't animate, which means that we can store this timing animation in an instance variable.

 ```js
 class MyComponent extends React.Component {